-- 1. To enable honors students to explore the liberal arts in greater depth and variety than the traditional general education curriculum. - 2.
-To provide honors students with an exceptional level of student-faculty interaction that helps them develop into knowledgeable and ethical critical thinkers. - 3.
-To provide honors students with ongoing opportunities to attend cultural events and other educational activities relevant to the honors program. - 4.
-To provide honors students with an opportunity to engage in independent research, preparing them for graduate study or employment in their major fields. - 5.
-To provide honors students a competitive advantage when applying for graduate schools and searching for employment opportunities. - 6.
-To enhance the academic experience of the campus community by integrating scholarship and service to the university and the broader community.
+- Enabling honors students to explore the liberal arts in greater depth and variety than the traditional general education curriculum. - Providing honors students with an exceptional level of student-faculty interaction that helps them develop into knowledgeable and ethical critical thinkers. - Providing honors students with ongoing opportunities to attend cultural events and other educational activities relevant to the honors program. - Providing honors students with an opportunity to engage in independent research, preparing them for graduate study or employment in their major fields. - Providing honors students a competitive advantage when applying for graduate schools and searching for employment opportunities. - Enhancing the academic experience of the campus community by integrating scholarship and service to the university and the broader community.

-Incoming first year students are eligible to join the honors program if they meet the following criteria: 1) a high school GPA of 3.6 or more (A=4.0); and 2) a minimum composite ACT score of 27 (or a combined SAT score of 1200 or more).
+Program Requirements: Incoming first year students are eligible to join the honors program if they meet the following criteria:

+- 1. Have earned a high school GPA of 3.6 or higher (A=4.0); and - 2.
+Have earned a minimum composite ACT score of 27 (or a combined SAT score of 1200 or higher).

 Other McKendree students and transfer students with a minimum of four semesters remaining may also apply to join the honors program.
-Students with at least a 3.6 college GPA may apply to the program by submitting a faculty letter of recommendation and a written letter of application to the Honors Program director.
+Students with at least a 3.6 college GPA may apply to the program by submitting a faculty letter of recommendation and a written letter of application to the Director of the Honors Program.

 Honors students enroll in at least one honors course each semester.
 Students generally take honors courses that fulfill general education requirements in their first six semesters.
-They may instead enroll in one credit seminars mutually designed by faculty and honors students.
-Students who enter the honors program as second semester students, sophomores or transfer students also must enroll in at least one honors course each semester they are in the program.
+They may instead enroll in one-credit seminars mutually designed by faculty and honors students.
+Students who enter the Honors Program as second semester students, sophomores, or transfer students also must enroll in at least one honors course each semester they are in the program.

-During the final two semesters students enroll in HON 401 and HON 402 and complete a research thesis or a creative product under the mentorship of a full-time faculty member.
-Each project must be approved in advance by both a faculty mentor and the director of the McKendree Honors Program.
+During the final two semesters, students enroll in HON 401 and HON 402 and complete a research thesis or a creative product under the mentorship of a full-time faculty member.
+Each project must be approved in advance by both a faculty mentor and the Director of the Honors Program.
 The honors thesis may expand upon a student's major capstone project.
 The thesis, however, must be a distinct and separate project from any capstone requirement in a student's major.
 Students cannot complete one project and fulfill both the major capstone and the honors thesis requirement.
 The honors thesis should go beyond the ordinary requirements of a major capstone project.

-To remain in the honors program, all honors students must:
+To remain in the Honors Program, all honors students must:

-- Maintain cumulative 3.3 GPA.
+- 1. Maintain cumulative 3.3 GPA.
 Students will receive one probationary semester if their GPA is below 3.3.
 Any student with a GPA below 3.3 after two consecutive semesters may no longer enroll in an honors course or graduate from the honors program. - 2.
-Earn a minimum grade of C in each honors course; - 3.
-Successfully complete at least one honors course each semester, including HON 401 and HON 402 in their final two semesters:
+Earn a minimum grade of C in each honors course;

-4. Take a minimum of 16 hours of honors courses to complete the program.
+- 3. Successfully complete at least one honors course each semester, including HON 401 and HON 402 in their final two semesters; - 4.
+Take a minimum of 16 hours of honors courses to complete the program.
 Honors courses are designated with an "H" on student transcripts.
 The Director of the Honors Program will be an academic advisor for all honors students.
-Students who successfully complete all requirements in the program and who meet all other graduation requirements of McKendree University will be identified on their transcripts and diplomas as graduates of the McKendree honors program.
+Students who successfully complete all requirements in the program and who meet all other graduation requirements of McKendree University will be identified on their transcripts and diplomas as graduates of the McKendree Honors Program.

 HONORS PROGRAM REQUIREMENTS 16 crs.

 HON 401 HONORS THESIS I (2)

 HON 402 HONORS THESIS II (2)

-Other honors courses totaling a minimum of 12 hours
+Additional honors courses (12